 How we picked

 Once we narrowed it down to magnetic stud finders, I checked out all of the major online retailers (Amazon, Home Depot, Lowes, Ace, Walmart, Menards) and decided on five models to test out of the 10 or so that are widely available.
 I read all of the reviews I could (there aren’t many) and noted which finders were recommended at the contractor message boards.
 I also got a sense of each unit’s success by reading the user reviews at Amazon.
 Both Amazon and the message boards need to be taken with a grain of salt, but I was able to isolate some consistencies about how well each one worked.
 With one exception, I opted for units that offered additional features like level vials, an audible detection sound and removable magnets.
-The ones we tested were the CH Hanson Stud4Sure, Magic Stud Finder, Stud Thud, Johnson 160 Stud Finder Plus and the Rev-A-Lock2 .
+The ones we tested were the CH Hanson Stud4Sure, Magic Stud Finder, Stud Thud, Johnson 160 Stud Finder Plus, Stud Pop, and the Rev-A-Lock2 .

 How did we test?